kroeder/ngx-cli-toolkit/README.md

 not easy and often prevents you from solving your actual problems if you are not familiar with the bootstrapping process.

-This package is currently in development and currently only supports Angular CLI mono repositories (see list of issues).
+**This package is in a very early stage, and most likely has bugs.**

-## Setup
+## Schematics
-Run `ng add` to add this package as well as useful, schematics related, dependencies that most likely be useful for creating your schematics.

 ### Install

+Run `ng add` to add this package as well as useful, schematics related, dependencies that are useful for creating schematics.

 ```shell
 ng add ngx-cli-toolkit
 ```

-### Bootstrap schematics for an Angular CLI project
+### Bootstrap schematics project

+The `init` schematic tries to discover the location of a package.json based on the directory the schematic was executed from.

+It will add the necessary schematic fields to the package.json as well as create json files that manage the `ng update` and `ng generate` schematics in your project.

 ```shell
 ng generate ngx-cli-toolkit:init
 ```

-### Generating `ng-add` schematics
+### Generating `ng-add`

+This creates a schematic that allows others to add your package using `ng add`.

 ```shell
 ng generate ngx-cli-toolkit:add-schematic